gm6169/Vat/README.md

-# gm6169_s_Survival_Modpack
+# Introduction
+Welcome to play gm6169's Survival Modpack!\
-A minecraft modpack that combines optimization and survival
+This is a Minecraft Modpack that combines optimization and survival.
+# Content